MicrosoftDocs/customer-insights/ci-docs/journeys/trial-signup.md

 1. Go to the [trial overview page](https://dynamics.microsoft.com/ai/customer-insights/) and select the **Try for free** button.
 1. To sign up for a Customer Insights trial, you need to use a work or school email address.
 If you don't have a work or school email address, or if your school or work account isn't [managed by Microsoft Microsoft Entra ID](https://azure.microsoft.com/services/active-directory/), sign up for a [free Office 365 E5 trial](https://www.microsoft.com/microsoft-365/enterprise/office-365-e5), then use the email address associated with your Office 365 E5 trial to sign up for the Customer Insights trial.

 The trial takes a few moments to load, then you can start using the app.
-As of September, 2023 the journeys app in the trial is real-time journeys only.
+As of September 2023, the Customer Insights - Journeys trial app only contains real-time journeys functionality.
+Outbound marketing is *not* included in the Customer Insights - Journeys trial.

 ## Customer Insights - Data trial